 Some airlines allow you to purchase the Cuba Tourist Card directly from them.
 Every airline handles the Tourist Card process differently, so we recommend checking in with your airline of choice to ensure you’re on the same page.

 Some airlines have you pick up your tourist card at the gate before boarding your flight, while others hand out the card mid-flight.
-If you need to pick up your card in person, be sure to pad in some extra time if there’s a line.
+If you need to pick up your card in person, pad in some extra time if there’s a line.

 The cost of the Cuba Tourist Visa is usually bundled in with your flight, but the price itself (shown in USD) varies from airline to airline.